Sidicer/ME7Logger-CH34X/README.md

 5. Once you see `-> Start logging (logdatat size=39, 50...) oooOoOOooooOOOo` it means you're logging.

 That's it.
 After a run hit `CTRL+C` to stop the logger and locate your log in `/path/to/ME7Logger/logs/<name>_<date>_<time>.csv`

+## Notes

+Tested and confirmed working with "KKL VAG-COM for 409.1" cable that has `CH340` chip inside on Windows 10 64-bit system and Arch Linux as well.